EnriqManComp/Autonomous-Path-Pilot-ROS-turtlebot3/README.md

 </launch>
 ```

-## How to run the Autonomous Path Maintenance Project
+## How to run the Autonomous Path Pilot Project

 1) Copy the files `odometry.py` and `race_walk.py` into the main package of your workspace and apply permissions with the commands:
    ```